ironhack-labs/lab-dom-ironhack-cart/README.md

 E-commerce has proven to be a big game-changer in the 21st-century economy.
 As one of the largest sales channels, second only to physical retail, e-commerce [is expected](https://www.statista.com/statistics/379046/worldwide-retail-e-commerce-sales/) to be responsible for 6.3 trillion USD in worldwide sales by the year 2024.

 E-commerce is a highly competitive business, and building a positive user experience is crucial to retaining customers and improving conversions.
-It is not uncommon for companies to make a significant investment in optimizing the purchase flow on their e-commerce platforms.
+As a result, it is common for companies to make a significant investment in optimizing the purchase flow on their e-commerce platforms.

 One of the most significant components of this experience is **the shopping cart**.

 In this lab, we will be building the **IronCart**, a shopping cart for the unofficial Ironhack merchandising store.
-Visitors should be able to add and remove products from the shopping cart and modify the number (quantity) of items that they want to purchase.
-Additionally, users should be able to see the subtotal and total price for the items they have added.
+Visitors should be able to add and remove products from the shopping cart and modify the number (quantity) of items they want to purchase.
+Additionally, users should be able to see the subtotal and total prices for the items they have added.

 ## Requirements